Blueberry: Identification

 Commercially offered blueberries are usually from species that naturally occur only in eastern and north-central North America.
 Other sections in the genus are native to other parts of the world, including the Pacific Northwest and the southern United States, South America, Europe and Asia.
 Other wild shrubs in many of these regions produce similar-looking edible berries, such as huckleberries and whortleberries (North America) and bilberries (Europe).
 These species are sometimes called "blueberries" and are sold as blueberry jam or other products.

-The names of blueberries in languages other than English often translate as "blueberry", e.g. Scots blaeberry and Norwegian blåbær.
-Blaeberry, blåbær and French myrtilles usually refer to the European native V. myrtillus (bilberry), while bleuets refers to the North American blueberry.
+The names of blueberries in languages other than English often translate as "blueberry", e.g. Scots blaeberry and Norwegian blåbær. blaeberry, blåbær and French myrtilles usually refer to the European native V. myrtillus (bilberry), while bleuets refers to the North American blueberry.

-Cyanococcus blueberries can be distinguished from the nearly identical-looking bilberries by their flesh color when cut in half.
-Ripe blueberries have light green flesh, while bilberries, whortleberries, and huckleberries are red or purple throughout.

 Species

 Note: habitat and range summaries are from the Flora of New Brunswick, published in 1986 by Harold R. Hinds, and Plants of the Pacific Northwest coast, published in 1994 by Pojar and MacKinnon.